 After so many features on my IG profile, it seems like a must that I share the recipe of this Super Easy Turkish Bread, or Pide.
 I’m adding it more as a journal entry, as the recipe is heavily inspired by the one by Lazy Cat Kitchen Blog.
 But I cannot help myself from posting it, as since we discovered it, it quickly became one … Continue reading Super Easy Turkish Bread

-My neighbours here in Singapore have started selling home-smoked bacon and salmon and their products are TO DIE FOR, their name is This.Is.The.Shit.Smokery – check them out on IG if you are based in Singapore and want to treat yourself with genuine, nasties-free smoked goods that will seriously enrich your ingredient list.
-This super easy recipe will elevate your carrots, making a perfect starter or … Continue reading Bacon Wrapped Roasted Carrots
+When I saw these rainbow carrots at the market I thought they were so beautiful!
+So I brought a pack home, where I had the perfect ingredient to go with them…smoked bacon!
+My neighbours here in Singapore have started selling home-smoked bacon and salmon and their products are TO DIE FOR, their name is This.Is.The.Shit.Smokery – check them out on IG if you are based … Continue reading Bacon Wrapped Roasted Carrots

 I almost went and edited the old post Scrumptious Cocoa Cake then I decided to write a new post to update this.
 We’ve all been in this situation where we follow a recipe, something goes wrong, so we go and try it again so we can feel like we redeemed ourselves.

 The recipe in question is Giallo Zafferano’s Scrumptious Cocoa Cake.
 The first time I made it it was a fail – I blamed it on my mistake to whip the egg whites in a plastic bowl instead of a glass or metal bowl.
 I thought that alone could have been the reason why the cake was not spongy.
 This time, after a bit more experience in baking, I not only avoided this mistake, but many others that recipe would have inevitably brought me to make.
 I got a beautiful rise resulting in a nice and tall cake, but the consistency was still not spongy enough.
 So do you know what?
 I’m deleting the recipe of the sponge this time.